Suraj151/esp8266-framework/README.md

 ```
    "gpio p=4,m=3,v=500"
       │     └──┬──┘
-      │        └─ split on the option separator (',' by default; ';' or ' ' if the
+      │        └─ split on the option separator (',' by default, ' ' for a command
-      │           command asks for one), then match each key to a declared option
+      │           that reads positionally) outside any quotes, then match each key
+      │           to a declared option.
+Never separate on ';' — that is the shell's
+      │           own command separator, and a command using it loses every option
+      │           after the first
       └─ command name, up to the first space

    "chmod 0644 /etc/passwd"